 A conceptual start for such a nonlinear modification of quantum mechanics is given in the semi-classical Einstein equations~\cite{moller1962theories,rosenfeld1963quantization,ruffini1969systems}:

-where on the left-hand side we have the classical the Einstein tensor $G_{\mu\nu}$, and on the right-hand side the expectation value of the quantum stress energy tensor $\hat{T}_{\mu\nu}$ taken with respect to the state of the quantum matter.
-The coupling in Eq.~\eqref{3C1} is arguably the simplest way to couple a classical gravitational field to quantized matter, but more importantly it is the expected theory when matter is in well-localized states.
-In such a case, matter can still be approximately described using a classical stress energy tensor $T_{\mu\nu}$ such that $ T_{\mu\nu}\approx \langle \hat{T}_{\mu\nu}\rangle$, but beyond this regime, e.g., when we have spatial superpositions, there is no consensus about its validity as we discuss below.
+where on the left-hand side, we have the classical Einstein tensor $G_{\mu\nu}$, and on the right-hand side, the expectation value of the quantum stress-energy tensor $\hat{T}_{\mu\nu}$ taken with respect to the state of the quantum matter.
+The coupling in Eq.~\eqref{3C1} is arguably the simplest way to couple a classical gravitational field to quantized matter, but more importantly, it is the expected theory when the matter is in well-localized states.
+In such a case, matter can still be approximately described using a classical stress-energy tensor $T_{\mu\nu}$ such that $ T_{\mu\nu}\approx \langle \hat{T}_{\mu\nu}\rangle$, but beyond this regime, e.g., when we have spatial superpositions, there is no consensus about its validity as we discuss below.

 In the non-relativistic regime, the gravitational field acting on by a particle in the state $\vert\psi\rangle$ thus depends on the value of $\langle \psi\vert \hat{T}_{\mu\nu} \vert\psi \rangle$.
 Hence we expect the associated nonlinear Schr\"{o}dinger equation to have a cubic dependency on the state of the matter system, i.e.,